hilaryzen/MKS21X-FinalProject/README.md

 1/20/19:

-Hilary: Wrote max function and added to terminal
+Hilary: Wrote max and min functions and added them to terminal

+1/21/19:

+Hilary: Changed getInt to return null if Cell was a string and fixed math functions; made updating the terminal with the sum, avg, max, and min automatic